zbee/xiv-pose-organizer/readme.md

 the program (something would be clunky since /web is the root, not the actual folder).

-I know it works via my workflow of course, which is to open [PHPStorm from JetBrains](https://www.jetbrains.com/phpstorm/) using my
+A less user-friendly way to run this that is known to work would be to open [PHPStorm from JetBrains](https://www.jetbrains.com/phpstorm/) using my
 [PHP Installation](https://windows.php.net/download#php-8.1)